rust-lang/book/src/ch17-06-futures-tasks-threads.md

 tradeoffs.
 In the async model, concurrent operations don’t require their own threads.
 Instead, they can run on tasks, as when we used `trpl::spawn_task` to kick off work from a synchronous function throughout the streams section.
-A *task* is a lot like a thread—but instead of being managed by the operating system, it’s managed by library-level code: the runtime.
+A *task* is similar to a thread—but instead of being managed by the operating system, it’s managed by library-level code: the runtime.

 In the previous section, we saw that we could build a `Stream` by using an async